 - Southwest Rapid Rewards® Priority Credit Card (review)

-Normally, Southwest limits cardholders to a max of 15,000 TQPs from $100,000 in purchases.
-However, Southwest is removing this limit for 2021.
+Prior to October 2021, Southwest limited cardholders to a max of 15,000 TQPs from $100,000 in purchases.
+However, Southwest has decided to permanently remove the cap for all its co-brand cards that earn TQPs.
 Just note that Southwest bases this on the billing cycle, not the calendar year (first day of January 2021 billing cycle through December 2021 statement date).

 - Earn 80,000 points after you spend $5,000 on purchases in the first 3 months.